The Color Roan Horse Explained

 Frequently Asked Questions About Roan Horses

-Q: Are roan horses rare?
+Are homozygous roan horses common?

 Sabrina